esp32-si4732/esp32-si4732-oshwhub/README.md

 # ESP32-SI4732 Radio Receiver

-Original receiver schematics and source code from https://oshwhub.com/sunnygold/esp32s3-si4732-shou-yin-ji
+Original receiver schematics and source code from https://oshwhub.com/sunnygold/esp32s3-si4732-shou-yin-ji.
+Newer version of the Chinese firmware is available at https://github.com/zhang-chong/4732mini/

 The receiver uses ESP32-S3 and SI4732 and is based on the following projects: